France–Syria relations: Syrian Civil War

 In November 2018, France issued international arrest warrants for three high-ranking Ba'athist security officers over torturing and killing French-Syrian citizens.
 The accused officers included Ali Mamlouk, director of National Security Bureau of Syrian Ba'ath party and Jamil Hassan, former head of the Syrian Air Force Intelligence Directorate.
 In April 2023, a French court declared a tribunal for the regime officers charged with crimes against humanity, torture and various war-crimes.
-In May 2023, French Foreign Minister Catherine Colonna publicly demanded the prosecution of Bashar al-Assad, blaming him for pursuing chemical warfare and killing hundreds of thousands of civilians, and stated: "the battle against crime, against impunity is part of French diplomacy.
+In May 2023, then French Foreign Minister Catherine Colonna publicly demanded the prosecution of Bashar al-Assad, blaming him for pursuing chemical warfare and killing hundreds of thousands of civilians, stating: "the battle against crime, against impunity is part of French diplomacy.
 We have to remember who Bashar al-Assad is.
 He's a leader who has been the enemy of his own people for more than 10 years..
 So long as he doesn't change, so long as he doesn't commit to reconciliation... so long as he doesn't fulfil his commitments, there's no reason to change our attitude towards him."

 On 24 May 2023, the Syrian Ministry of Foreign Affairs and Expatriates strongly condemned this statement and responded with the following statement: "We have recently followed the hysteric, isolated and detached from reality stances of French diplomacy, which has lost its senses after the historic decisions taken by the 2023 Arab League summit.
 France, along with its terrorist tools, has failed to achieve their goals in Syria.
 The dreams of patients at the French diplomacy to restore the inheritences of colonial era and domination on peoples are no longer valid for today's world which produces new values based on multipolar system, the rejection of immoral and inhumane economic sanctions, respect for the sovereignty and independence of states and equality among them."